 The Sternoclavicular Joint

-In this article we will look at the anatomy of the sternoclavicular joint, as well as its important clinical considerations.
+In this article we will look at the anatomy of the sternoclavicular joint, – the joint structure, neurovascular supply, and its clinical considerations.

 The sternoclavicular joint consists of the sternal end of the clavicle, the manubrium of the sternum, and part of the 1st costal cartilage.
 The articular surfaces are covered with fibrocartilage (as opposed to hyaline cartilage, present in the majority of synovial joints).
 The joint is separated into two compartments by a fibrocartilaginous articular disc.